jcas96/SwiftTest/README.md

 - [X] Users are see a screen with three labels and a button
 - [X] Tapping the button changes the screen color to a random color

+## Bonus Features

+The following **Bonus** functionality is completed:

+- [X] Updated UI Text font
+- [X] Tapping the button changes the label text color to a random color

 ## Video Walkthrough